jhpyle/docassemble/_docs/documents.md

 Filenames are assumed to reside in the `data/templates` directory within the package in which the interview [YAML] file is located.
-You can specify filenames in other packages by referring to the package name.
+You can specify filenames in other packages by including a reference to a package and directory.
 For example:

 {% highlight yaml %}
 template file: docassemble.demo:data/templates/MyTemplate.tex